ShunSakurai/easy_paste/README.md

 For detailed history, please go to [Releases](https://github.com/ShunSakurai/easy_paste/releases).

 ### Newest version
+- Add the option to display 101% (Repetition) and 100% joined or separately
 - Add contact information
 - Support multilingual projects
-- Add several label formats such as "Translation - New Words"
+- Add several heading formats such as "Translation - New Words"
 - Change the button name from Run to Generate table

 ### v1.2.3, April 24, 2016